elkowar/yolk/docs/src/yolk_rhai.md

 # The yolk.rhai file

 The `yolk.rhai` file is the heart of your Yolk configuration.

-It's where you define all of your eggs (packages), as well as all the variables and functionality you will then refer to inside your templates.
+It's where you define all of your eggs (packages), as well as export any variables and functionality you will then refer to inside your templates.

+If you're familiar with [Rhai](https://rhai.rs/), this is loaded as a module, imported into the global scope of your template tags.

 ## Basic structure